An Introduction to Problem-Solving using Search Algorithms for Beginners

 Disadvantages of IDDFS

 The bidirectional search algorithm is completely different from all other search strategies.
-It executes two simultaneous searches called forward-search and backwards-search and reaches the goal state.
+It executes two simultaneous searches called forward and backward searches and reaches the goal state.
 Here, the graph is divided into two smaller sub-graphs.
-In one graph, the search is started from the initial start state and in the other graph, the search is started from the goal state.
-When these two nodes intersect each other, the search will be terminated.
+In one graph, the search is started from the initial start state, and in the other graph, it is started from the goal state.
+When these two nodes intersect, the search will be terminated.

-Bidirectional search requires both start and goal start to be well defined and the branching factor to be the same in the two directions.
+Bidirectional search requires the well-definition of both the start and goal start and the same branching factor in both directions.

 Bidirectional Search Example | Problem-Solving using AI

-Here, the start state is E and the goal state is G. In one sub-graph, the search starts from E and in the other, the search starts from G. E will go to B and then A. G will go to C and then A. Here, both the traversal meets at A
+Here, the start state is E, and the goal state is G. In one sub-graph, the search starts from E, and in the other, it starts from G. E will go to B and then A, and G will go to C and then A. Here, both traversals meet at A, and hence, the traversal ends.

 Bidirectional Search example | Problem-Solving using AI